 - A. For each employee, the City of Phoenix shall contribute \$2.00 per month to a fitness fund to maintain and purchase fitness equipment for fire stations which has been charged against Unit 5's contract.
 The Fire Department will also contribute \$2.00 each month per member to the fitness fund.
 The fund will be maintained by the City and Fire Administration.
 The Health and Fitness labor management committee shall oversee the funds and purchase equipment after reviewing input from all Fire Department personnel. - B. The Phoenix Fire Department Honor Guard is a professional organization that represents the Fire Department at official events, memorial services, and fire fighter's funerals.
 Through the work of the United Phoenix Fire Fighters Association, a registered 501c-3 non-profit association (ID#866053047), the Honor Guard provides public education and community service.
-Each year of this agreement, the Chief Financial Officer will direct \$25,000 to a fund maintained by the City/and managed by Fire Administration, which is charged to the total compensation of the Unit 5 economic package, to support the work and related expenses of maintaining the Honor Guard for Unit 5 members only.
-The Union President and/or his designee will participate in identifying expenditures through the RBO process.
-Expenditures shall be in line with the general mission of the Honor Guard.
-Travel expenses and reimbursements must be in accordance with City travel policies and administrative regulations.
+In order to help pay for the expenses incurred by the Honor Guard members in the performance of their duties, the City will contribute twenty-five thousand dollars (\$25,000.00) into a fund for each M.O.U. year.
+The President of the Union or his designee will manage this fund.
+The City Auditor Department may conduct annual audits of this fund.
+Any payments not adequately supported by the documentation of expenses will be returned to the fund by the Fire Union.